 Just pick and choose the ones you want to do, that will make a big impact in your home.
 But if you want someone else to tell you the order you can also grab the 15 minute daily decluttering mission calendars and follow along as we all get our homes clutter free together!

-In addition, this article is written to help you when you're decluttering and organizing your closet.
+This article is written to help you when you're decluttering and organizing your closet.
 You can find out more about how to organize your closet here.

 I would love to hear from you, sharing your thoughts, questions, or ideas about this topic, so leave me a comment below.
 I try to always respond back!